Three Rossville candidates answer questions at town hall meeting

 Hicks said that Rossville has been gaining businesses due to decisions made by the council and that more businesses will give people a reason to stop in the city to visit and shop.

-Walker next asked candidates about the condition of McFarland Ave.
-He pointed out that TSPLOST funds were being used to pave other streets and asked if candidates thought funds needed to be used for McFarland Ave.
+Walker next asked candidates about the condition of McFarland Avenue.
+He pointed out that TSPLOST funds were being used to pave other streets and asked if candidates thought funds needed to be used for McFarland Avenue.

-Anderson said a friend of his just signed papers on two properties on McFarland Ave.
+Anderson said a friend of his just signed papers on two properties on McFarland Avenue.
 He said the area needs to become more upscale and the street needs better sidewalks and lighting

 The next question Walker had for candidates regarded Peerless Mills and its future.